franzheidl/bemify/README.md

     .my-element {
+      …
     }

     .my-element__child {
+      …
     }

     .my-element--large {
+      …
     }

     .my-element.is-active {
+      …
     }

+By default, bemify will output combined `.block.state` / `.block__element.state` selectors.
+Bemify can also be configured to output full `.block--state` / `.block__element--state` selectors.
+For details, see Configuration below.

 The mixins can be nested to create modifiers for subcomponents: